SarahPavlak/Project_Two/README.md

 Python 3.7
 Pip

-Installation
+Installation:
-To begin, please fork this respository and clone the resulting repo onto your computer.
+1. To begin, please fork this respository and clone the resulting repo onto your computer.
 Then, create a new virutal environment with Anaconda through inputting the following in your terminal:
-1. Conda create -n #name_your_environment
+2. Conda create -n #name_your_environment
-2. Conda activate #your#named#environment
+3. Conda activate #your#named#environment

-Installing packages:
+Packages:
 1. In your terminal, type "pip install -r requirements.txt"
 2. pip install sendgrid
 3. pip install requests